Reconstructing random pictures: Proof of the 1-statement

+Perform a single column extension ((Figures~\ref{fig:alg-corner1}--\ref{fig:alg-internal}).
 The last internal extension adds a $k$-grid adjacent to the bottom corner $k$-grid.
 For the remaining $k$-grids extending rows $k+2$ through $3k-1$, delete these $k$-grids from $\DD$ (these appear in the reconstructed grid but have not been explicitly placed by the algorithm---see Figure~\ref{fig:alg-leftover}).
-If not all of them are found in $\DD$, abort. \item When an extension fails, we assume that we are close to the boundary and have our algorithm do the following:

-If an internal extension fails, we identify the previous column as the boundary of the grid and undo the column where the failure occurred, returning the deck elements from the failed column back to $\DD$.
+If these are not all found in $\DD$, abort. \item When an extension fails, we assume that we are close to the boundary and have our algorithm do the following. \begin{itemize} \item If an internal extension fails, we identify the previous column as the boundary of the grid and undo the column where the failure occurred, returning the deck elements from the failed column back to $\DD$.

-If a corner extension fails, we are within $k-1$ columns from the boundary.
-We repeat the following boundary step until it fails, at most $k-1$ times.
-We identify the column before the failure as the boundary. \begin{quote} {\em Boundary step:} Extend $S$ one column to the right by first applying naive extensions at the top and bottom corners and then applying $k+1$ internal extensions going from top to bottom (Figures~\ref{fig:bdry-fail}--\ref{fig:bdry-done}). \end{quote}
+\item If a corner extension fails, we are within $k-1$ columns from the boundary.
+We repeatedly apply the boundary step until it fails, at most $k-1$ times.
+We identify the column before the failure as the boundary. \end{itemize}